rohankalbag/natural-language-processing/assignment-2/readme.md

 PDF of slides has been added in the folder.

-Dataloader_example.ipynb contains
-utils.py contains
+Dataloader_example.ipynb contains code to load data, train model and test it, including 5 fold cross validation.

-ui.py contains the code for the UI pos_tag.ipynb contains
+utils.py contains the code for the recuurent perceptron along with forward pass and back propagation wit time implementation. ui.py contains the code for the UI. pos_tag.ipynb contains
 Analysis.ipynb contains
 example.ipynb contains